-This is the kind of breakfast your mom (and doctor!) will be proud of you for eating.
-These waffles might be a quick and easy breakfast food, but it sure ain’t IHOP or McDonalds!
+This is the kind of breakfast your mom (and doctor!) would be proud of you for eating.
+These waffles might be a quick and easy breakfast food, but it sure ain’t that IHOP or McDonalds crap!

-I thought I would compare the nutrition stats of this recipe to another waffle.
-I then thought of IHOP, a horrible restaurant that I used to go to all the time as a kid.
-I compared my recipe’s nutrition label to the IHOP Simple & Fit Belgian Waffle (HAHA, what an stupid name for a heart-attack-inducing breakfast)
+I thought I would compare the nutrition stats of my healthy waffle recipe to IHOP’s Simple & Fit Belgian Waffle — HAHA, what an stupid name for a heart-attack-inducing breakfast *rolls eyes*

 One IHOP waffle has 400 calories and an insane 20g of fat with 11g of saturated fat (an unhealthy fat) plus 1g of trans fats (the UNHEALTHIEST fat that even causes cancer, disease, stroke, etc.).
 And that’s not even including the butter or toppings added later while serving.
 And to top it all off, it’s also made with refined white sugar.
 Please, someone tell me why they call it “SIMPLE and FIT” ????
 Who the hell thought of that?
 My mind is blown.